citrix/citrix-daas-rest-go/citrixorchestration/docs/AddMachineToMachineCatalogDetailRequestModel.md

 HasPvsCollectionIds returns a boolean if a field has been set.

+### SetPvsCollectionIdsNil

+`func (o *AddMachineToMachineCatalogDetailRequestModel) SetPvsCollectionIdsNil(b bool)`

+ SetPvsCollectionIdsNil sets the value for PvsCollectionIds to be an explicit nil

+### UnsetPvsCollectionIds
+`func (o *AddMachineToMachineCatalogDetailRequestModel) UnsetPvsCollectionIds()`

+UnsetPvsCollectionIds ensures that no value is present for PvsCollectionIds, not even an explicit nil
 ### GetMachineAccountCreationRules

-`func (o *AddMachineToMachineCatalogDetailRequestModel) GetMachineAccountCreationRules() AddMachineToMachineCatalogDetailRequestModelAllOfMachineAccountCreationRules`
+`func (o *AddMachineToMachineCatalogDetailRequestModel) GetMachineAccountCreationRules() UpdateMachineAccountCreationRulesRequestModel`

 GetMachineAccountCreationRules returns the MachineAccountCreationRules field if non-nil, zero value otherwise.

 ### GetMachineAccountCreationRulesOk

-`func (o *AddMachineToMachineCatalogDetailRequestModel) GetMachineAccountCreationRulesOk() (*AddMachineToMachineCatalogDetailRequestModelAllOfMachineAccountCreationRules, bool)`
+`func (o *AddMachineToMachineCatalogDetailRequestModel) GetMachineAccountCreationRulesOk() (*UpdateMachineAccountCreationRulesRequestModel, bool)`

 GetMachineAccountCreationRulesOk returns a tuple with the MachineAccountCreationRules field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetMachineAccountCreationRules

-`func (o *AddMachineToMachineCatalogDetailRequestModel) SetMachineAccountCreationRules(v AddMachineToMachineCatalogDetailRequestModelAllOfMachineAccountCreationRules)`
+`func (o *AddMachineToMachineCatalogDetailRequestModel) SetMachineAccountCreationRules(v UpdateMachineAccountCreationRulesRequestModel)`

 SetMachineAccountCreationRules sets MachineAccountCreationRules field to given value.